Not all tumours are cancerous; tumours can be benign or malignant.

-Benign tumors aren’t cancerous.
-They can often be removed, and, in most cases, they do not come back.
+Benign tumours aren’t cancerous.
+They can often be removed and, in most cases, do not come back.
 Cells in benign tumours do not spread to other parts of the body.

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.

 Sources and references for this information product will be supplied on request.
 Please contact us quoting the Information Product number below:

 Information Product No. PCA0011v2 | Published: 03/01/2014 | Last Updated: 29/05/2018 | Next Review Due: 03/01/2017